Thursday, August 22, 2024

 Morning: Bleary-eyed and caffeine deprived, we stumbled into a cozy café next door to our Marriott apartment on La Rambla.
 Nothing like a strong cup of Americano to kickstart the day.
 Our early check-in was a breeze, the property management company very accommodating.
 While our digs were compact (as most apartments in Europe are), they were conveniently located – a stone's throw away from many of the tourist hotspots.

 Afternoon: With raindrops tap-dancing on the pavement, we opted for a catnap to recharge our batteries.
-Once the clouds parted, we ventured to Passeig de Gracia for a spot of window shopping.
+Once the clouds parted, we ventured to Passeig de Gracia for some window shopping.
 Who needs cheap souvenirs when you can drool over the designer handbags?
+Passeig de Gràcia is the famous boulevard in Barcelona, that starts from the lively Plaça Catalunya, the historic city centre to the neighbourhood of Gràcia.
+Most of the luxury store brands, restaurants and Bars, the Gaudi house and many tourist hotspots are located along this main boulevard or close to this boulevard.
+Highly recommend staying in one of the hotels/apartments close to Passieg de Gracia or La Rambla.

 Evening: Dinner at Bar Mut in the Gracia neighborhood was a seafood tapas extravaganza.
 We tried red vermouth (Yzaguirre) for an aperitif and what a charming surprise.
 For the remainder of our trip, red vermouth was our drink of choice with varying sweetness and redness.
-We dined on octopus, oysters, Paella and some more.
+We dined on tapas that included octopus, oysters, Paella, peppers and more.
 On the way to the restaurant, we couldn't help but marvel at the Gaudí-esque architecture peppered throughout the neighborhood, including the striking Casa Villa La Pedrera.
 After dinner, we walked back and called it an early night

 Day 2: Sunny Side Up